MatsMoll/aligned/README.md

 A data managment tool for ML applications.

-Similar to have DBT is a data managment tool for business analytics, will Aligned manage ML projects.
+Similar to how DBT is a data managment tool for business analytics, will Aligned manage ML projects.

 Aligned does this through two things.
 1. A light weight data managment system.
 Making it possible to query a data lake and databases.